retrogradeorbit/wireguard-switcher/README.md

     $ ./wireguard-switcher --help
     -h, --help     Print the command line help
-    -v, --version  Print the version string and exit
+    -v, --version  Print the version string and exit -n, --no-quit  Do not have a quit item in the menu (in case you keep quiting the applet when you really want to disable the wireguard connection)

 ## Installation